-Action 4-1.9: Enhance pedestrian activity and safety by requiring that streets, buildings, pathways, and trails have lighting and wayfinding signage, and provide a visual connection with public spaces, such as parks and Santa Rosa Creek, where possible.
+Action 4-1.10: Enhance pedestrian activity and safety by requiring that streets, buildings, and paths have lighting and wayfinding signage, and provide a visual connection with public spaces, such as parks and Santa Rosa Creek, where possible.
+Lighting should balance safety with minimizing light spillage onto adjacent natural resource areas.